 Australia and the UNSC

 These committees are chaired by elected members of the Council.
-Thirteen committees administer specific sanctions regimes, including the three committees chaired by the Australia:
+Fifteen committees administer specific sanctions regimes, including the three committees chaired by the Australia:

 - the Committee established by Security Council Resolution 1267 (the “1267 Committee”) to administer sanctions targeting Al-Qaida and associated individuals, groups, undertakings and entities